• Skip to primary navigation

 Jump to Recipe Print Recipe

 Ever been tempted by the contents of the frozen food aisle?
 It will be easy to just say NO when you’ve made your own homemade freezer burritos.
-These freezer burritos are loaded with beans, cheese, and tender chunks of chicken, making for a quick and easy lunch, snack, or dinner.
+Learn how to make a lot of burritos at one time to maximize your savings.

 You’ve been there before.
 Strolling down the frozen food aisle late at night, little cries of hunger pangs echoing from your tummy.
 You’re tired after a long day, so you don’t want to cook.
 Should you succumb to that mediocre frozen burrito you see in the case?